Re4son/Re4son-Pi-TFT-Setup/README.md

-# Re4son-Pi-TFT-Helper
+# Re4son-Pi-TFT-Setup

 A script for configuring TFT displays on a Raspberry Pi.
 This script is heavily based on Adafruit's PiTFT Helper.

-This Helper is used in [Sticky Finger's Kali Pi](http://www.whitedome.com.au/kali-pi).
+This setup tool is used in [Sticky Finger's Kali Pi](http://www.whitedome.com.au/kali-pi).

 ## TFT Documentation